Skip to main content

 Key Takeaways

-• 1Airbnb (split-fee) charges hosts 3%.
-VRBO charges hosts 5%.
-On paper, Airbnb is cheaper for hosts.
+• 1Airbnb split-fee charges hosts about 3%.
+VRBO charges a 5% commission plus processing when it applies.
+On paper, Airbnb split-fee is cheaper for hosts.

 • 3At $100k gross revenue, VRBO costs ~$2,000 more in host fees than Airbnb split-fee.
 You can close most of that gap by pricing your VRBO listing higher.